keras-team/keras/docs/templates/applications.md

 - include_top: whether to include the fully-connected layer at the top of the network.
 - weights: one of `None` (random initialization) or "imagenet" (pre-training on ImageNet).
 - input_tensor: optional Keras tensor (i.e. output of `layers.Input()`) to use as image input for the model.
-- input_shape: optional shape tuple, only to be specified if `include_top` is False (otherwise the input shape has to be `(299, 299, 3)`.
+- inputs_shape: optional shape tuple, only to be specified if `include_top` is False (otherwise the input shape has to be `(299, 299, 3)`.
     It should have exactly 3 inputs channels, and width and height should be no smaller than 71.
     E.g. `(150, 150, 3)` would be one valid value.
-- classes: optional number of classes to classify images into, only to be specified if `include_top` is True, and if no `weights` argument is specified.

 ### Returns